cloudera/hue/docs/user-guide/user-guide.md

 It focuses on SQL but also supports job submissions.
 It comes with an intelligent autocomplete, search & tagging of data and query assistance.

-The [http://gethue.com/custom-sql-query-editors/](customer SQL Editor page) also describes the configuration steps.
+The [custom SQL Editor page](http://gethue.com/custom-sql-query-editors/) also describes the configuration steps.
 Any editor can be `starred` next to its name so that it becomes the default editor and the landing page when logging in.

 First, in your hue.ini file, you will need to add the relevant database connection information under the librdbms section: